Robotics, Emergency Training and Cargo Mission Preps on Station

-Category: Space Hits: 4Clockwise from bottom right are, Expedition 64 Flight Engineers and SpaceX Crew-1 members Soichi Noguchi, Michael Hopkins, Shannon Walker and Victor Glover during spacewalk preparations inside the U.S. Quest airlock.
+Category: Space Hits: 5Clockwise from bottom right are, Expedition 64 Flight Engineers and SpaceX Crew-1 members Soichi Noguchi, Michael Hopkins, Shannon Walker and Victor Glover during spacewalk preparations inside the U.S. Quest airlock.

 Free-flying robotics and fluid physics dominated the research schedule aboard the International Space Station today.
 The Expedition 64 crew also trained for an emergency while also preparing for upcoming U.S. and Russian cargo missions.